Relay allows you to securely connect on-premises (on-prem) services that run on your internal network to SquaredUp.

 What is an agent group?

 Agent groups are a way to organize your agents.
-When you're configuring an on-premises plugin, you select the agent group the plugin will use
+When you're configuring an on-premises data source, you select the agent group the data source will use

 Tips for using agents and agent groups

 Agents need to be deployed in the data center that has access to the on-prem service the data source will use.
 If you have multiple groups, remember to set the data source to use the correct group, i.e. the group that contains agents with access to the on-prem service.
 Tip: Agents can be part of multiple groups.

 Multiple agents on the same machine:

 For high-availability and load balancing, you can deploy multiple agents on the same network and put them all in the same agent group.
 This way, there is always an agent to pick up the task in the queue, and the workload can be divided between all agents.

 If you want to use just one agent you can do that, but you still need to put it into a group and set your data source to use that group.

 You can organize your agents into groups that make sense to you.
 For example, if you have a worldwide network of data centers, you might create agent groups based on the locations of the machines.
 You can then pick the group closest to the on-prem service and therefore get the fastest connection.